Legal steps to buy property in Spain

 Signing a reservation contract

-Once you’ve found a property you like and agreed a price with the vendor (or developer), your agent or developer will ask you to sign a reservation agreement (contrato de reserva).
+Once you’ve found a property you like and agreed on a price with the vendor (or developer), your agent or developer will ask you to sign a reservation agreement (contrato de reserva).
 This will take the property off the market at the agreed for price for around 15–30 days.

-At this stage you will be asked for a deposit of between €3,000 and €10,000.
+At this stage, you will be asked for a deposit of between €3,000 and €10,000.
 Depending on the terms, the deposit may be refundable, it may not.
 Often, if you are unsure of the state of the property and want to protect yourself from a commitment at this stage you could negotiate this initial deposit to be refundable, subject to preliminary legal checks, mortgage loan availability or building survey results.

 If you are planning to do significant renovations to your property, it is a good idea to ask your lawyer to check if there will be any legal restrictions to your plans.
 It is not common for Spanish properties to be surveyed but you can request this.